TeaPearce/TeaPearce.github.io/_pages/about.md

 <!-- having worked on  uncertainty estimation in neural networks, Bayesian deep learning, survival analysis, behavioural cloning for video games, the exploration/exploitation dilemma, and algorithmic music composition. -->

-__Research Philosophy.__ I adopt a probabilistic view of neural networks to help understand and improve today's algorithms.
-I believe that the setting considered in RL -- sequential decisions with a mix of offline and online learning -- is the right one to be studying to make long-term progress in AI.
+__Research Philosophy.__ 1) I adopt a probabilistic view of neural networks to help understand today's algorithms and design those of tomorrow.
+2) I believe that RL, with it's mix of sequential and interactive learning, is the correct setting to be studiying to make long-term progress in AI.

 <!-- In general my research follows two philosophies; 1) Analysing and designing neural networks from a probabilistic view o -->